The Good Society

 It would be nice if social scientists could locate the tipping point with a theoretical model or a computer simulation.
 Alas, we can’t.
 We need empirical evidence.
 There are many potential sources of such evidence: observational studies of individual behavior, experiments, comparisons across cities or regions, and more.
 The most informative evidence comes from the experiences of the affluent nations.
 This is a small and diverse set of countries, and they haven’t been randomly assigned to groups in an experimental design, so we need to be cautious in drawing inferences.
 But there is no substitute for trying to learn what we can from these countries’ experiences.
 What do they tell us?

-DOES BIG GOVERNMENT MEAN HEAVY REGULATORY BURDENS ON BUSINESS?
+DOES BIG GOVERNMENT MEAN A HEAVY REGULATORY BURDEN ON BUSINESS?

 Public provision of social services and transfers is paternalistic.
 Government takes money from us and spends it to ensure economic security, expand opportunity, and enhance living standards.
 In doing so it reduces individual freedom.3